awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/05_cleaning_and_safety_checklists.md

 > Copy/paste into a single page; add checkboxes or lines as needed.

-Co.work.PLAY Café — Daily Cleaning & Safety Checklist
+Co.work.PLAY Cafe — Daily Cleaning & Safety Checklist

 Date: ____________  Open by: ____________  Close by: ____________